mohamedshanan/LufthansaFlights/README.md

 Usage :

-to be able to run the app you need to set your lufthansa api key and secret in your globale gradle.properties file LH_CLIENT_ID="YOUR_CLIENT_ID_HERE" LH_CLIENT_SECRET="YOUR_CLIENT_SECRET_HERE"
+to be able to run the app you need to set your lufthansa api key and secret in your global gradle.properties file LH_CLIENT_ID="YOUR_CLIENT_ID_HERE" LH_CLIENT_SECRET="YOUR_CLIENT_SECRET_HERE"